Board of Directors

 Westling earned his bachelor’s degree in construction management at the School of Engineering at Cal State-Long Beach in 1983.
 He has more than 30 years of experience in the development and construction industries, a skill-set he believes will assist the Financial & Housing Corporation board with its unique challenges in managing the construction of fraternity housing.
 For the last eight years, he has been responsible for the development and construction of multi-family projects throughout California, including condominium/apartment complexes, high-rise buildings and senior-citizen facilities.
-Westling is currently employed by Western National Contractors as a Project Manager for the Irvine Company in Marina Del Rey.
+Westling is currently employed by Carmel Partners as a Senior Project Manager in Los Angeles, California.

 Westling has dedicated more than 25 years as an alumnus volunteer at Long Beach City College, serving as president and member of its Athletic Foundation for 14 years, and has served as chairman of the Bond Citizen Oversight Committee, assisting with a $740-million budget for the restoration of two campus facilities in Long Beach.
 He is a Governor of LBCC, where he raises money for the student’s education and scholarship programs.

 Westling resides in Long Beach, California, with his wife, Stacey, and son, Trent, who is also a brother.
 He is an avid fisherman and water-skiing enthusiast and enjoys the outdoors.